CVE-Factory: Scaling Expert-Level Agentic Tasks for Code Security Vulnerability: Impact Statement

 \section{Impact Statement}

 This paper presents work whose goal is to advance the field of Machine Learning and Code Security.
 There are many potential societal consequences of our work, none which we feel must be specifically highlighted here.
+All our evaluated CVEs are sourced from the public CVElistV5 database, and we strictly select only vulnerabilities that already have official patches.
+We did not discover or disclose any new vulnerabilities.
+For our open-source release, we enforce three safeguards: (1) explicitly excluding any CVEs that remain unpatched; (2) applying desensitization techniques to high-risk PoCs to prevent weaponization; and (3) releasing the data under a research-only license to strictly limit the scope of usage.